Lecture 4

 3. See diagram and terminology: aperture, pit membrane, torus, pit cavity, border, margo, half-bordered pit-pair.

 4. In pines, the middle portion of the membrane is thickened (torus) and the outer parts (margo) with openings formed by removal of the noncellulosic parts of the primary wall.
-When sapwood is converted to heartwood, the membrane moves and functions like a valve, closing the pit (aspirated state).
+When sapwood is converted to heartwood, the membrane moves and functions like a valve, closing the pit (

 5. If secondary wall is thick, forms a pit cavity, outer aperture differs in shape from inner aperture (round vs. a slit).